kanaverse/kana/README.md

-# Single cell RNA-seq analysis in the browser
+# Kana: Single cell RNA-seq analysis in the browser

 ## Overview